FBI obtained court order to monitor ex-Trump adviser Page in Russia probe: report

 This is the clearest evidence so far that the FBI had reason to believe during the 2016 presidential campaign that a Trump campaign adviser was in touch with Russian agents, according to the Post.

+In a statement to Reuters, Page said the court order was evidence that the administration of former President Barack Obama wanted to “suppress dissidents” who opposed its foreign policy.

+“It will be interesting to see what comes out when the unjustified basis for those FISA requests are more fully disclosed over time ...,” he said.

-Page and the Justice Department did not immediately respond to requests for comment from Reuters, which could not independently confirm the Post story.
+The Justice Department did not immediately respond to requests for comment from Reuters, which could not independently confirm the Post story.
 The White House and FBI declined to comment.

 The FBI and congressional committees are investigating whether Russia tried to influence the election in Trump’s favor, mostly by hacking Democratic operatives’ emails and releasing embarrassing information, or possibly by colluding with Trump associates.